SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 on Google Pay payments, the process in the SDK is identical to when paying with [Saved Credit Cards][android-saved-credit-cards].

+For Google Pay payments in test environments, you need to follow the [Google Test Card suite guidelines][google-pay-test].
+This involves adding the email of your Google Account that is logged in on your Android test device to the [test card suite group][google-pay-test-group] and using one of the Mock test cards that are automatically available when performing payments.
+When testing Google Pay, you must use a the Mock test cards.
+Production Google Pay cards will not work and you should never use production credit cards in testing environments.

 ## iOS

 For this documentation, we're assuming a basic setup is done for the iOS SDK.